How to make pasta from scratch without a machine

 What to make with fresh pasta dough

-Get the recipe: Creamy Chicken, Mushroom and Chive Fettuccine
+GET THE RECIPE: Creamy Chicken, Mushroom and Chive Fettuccine by Australian Eggs

 Fettuccine is one of the simplest shapes for fresh pasta dough.
 Make a simple chicken and mushroom sauce to enjoy your fresh pasta.

-Get the recipe: Roasted Pumpkin and Spinach Lasagne
+GET THE RECIPE: Roasted Pumpkin and Spinach Lasagne by Australian Eggs

 Turn your dough into lasagne sheets.
 You can make classic lasagne, or try this equally satisfying vegetarian version with sweet roasted pumpkin and spinach.